XC-Li/Parallel_CellularAutomaton_Wildfire/README.md

 # Wildfire simulation using paralleled cellular automaton
+Simulation of wildfire using cellular automaton and used mpi4py to parallel the program.
+Final Project for High Performance Computing and Parallel Computing
+May.2018

 ## Environment Specification
 In order to achieve best compatibility, this program only needs very basic prerequisite.